Find more about meteorology here

-By doing so, you will be able to relate the observed conditions with your expectations.
+By doing so, you will be able to relate the observed conditions to your expectations.

-In the formula below, the size or mass of the air parcel doesn't change in the formula below.
+The size or mass of the air parcel doesn't change in the formula below.
 Just the shape.
-An elastic object deforms when it changes shape without altering its size or colour, it deforms.
+An elastic object deforms when it changes shape without changing its size or color.

-In meteorology, deformation primarily means stretching and reshaping of air blobs due to applied stresses.
-It's reversible, so we can consider it elastic deformation.
+In meteorology, deformation means stretching and reshaping air blobs.
+It's reversible, so we can call it elastic deformation.
 Math and physics formulas for this type of shape-change go like this:

 Deformation = du/dx – dv/dy

-...where we want d to mean partial derivative in deformation.
-Velocity is represented by the letters u and v are components of velocity.
-Deformation looks at the differences in changes in each direction's velocity component as you move along that same direction.
+We want d to mean partial derivative in deformation.
+Velocity is represented by the letters u and v.
+Deformation is how each direction's velocity component changes as you move along the same direction.

-What does that mean?
-For example, if you face east, is the wind at your back?
+How does that work?
+If you face east, is the wind at your back?
 As you move forward, does it blow harder at your back?
-Turn and face north, then ask the same questions while facing north.
+Turn and face north, then ask the same questions.

-What is a col?
-Think of this position as the low point between two mountains going one way.
-At the same time, the col would be the high point between two valleys on your left and right.
-Look at a two-dimensional map.
+Do you know what a col is?
+This is the low point between two mountains going one way.
+The col would be the high point between two valleys on your left and right.
+Take a look at a two-dimensional map.
 There would be a col between two areas marked high and two areas marked low.

-A simple example.
-Maybe the highs would lie directly north and south of our middle point.
-Meanwhile the lows show up to the east and west to make the col.
+Here is a simple example.
+Perhaps the highs would lie directly north and south of our middle point.
+Meanwhile, lows show up east and west.
+The col is in the middle.

-We have two types of deformation zones leading us to suddenly adjust our weather forecasts.
+It's two types of deformation zones that make us adjust our weather forecasts.

 1) Longitudinal – stretched along the wind, and